microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

     ![](images/19.png)

-   >This is because, during the compilation, couple of **js dependencies** are missed out which we will be adding to the build definition in our next task.
+    {% include important.html content= "This is because, during the compilation, couple of **js dependencies** are missed out which we will be adding to the build definition in our next task." %}

 ## Customizing the CD pipeline